XM Radio Canada

 XM Radio Canada was the operating name of Canadian Satellite Radio Holdings Inc. (or CSR), a Canadian communications and media company, which was incorporated in 2002 to broadcast satellite radio in Canada.
-Following the merger of Sirius XM Radio in the United States, XM Canada and its competitor Sirius Canada reached a deal in late 2010 to merge into SiriusXM Canada, which was approved by the Canadian Radio-television and Telecommunications Commission on April 11, 2011 and completed on June 21, 2011.
+Following the merger of SiriusXM in the United States, XM Canada and its competitor Sirius Canada reached a deal in late 2010 to merge into SiriusXM Canada, which was approved by the Canadian Radio-television and Telecommunications Commission on April 11, 2011 and completed on June 21, 2011.

 History

 On August 19, 2003, Canadian Satellite Radio Holdings Inc., the parent company of CSR, filed its initial application to the Canadian Radio-television and Telecommunications Commission (CRTC) for a broadcast licence to provide subscription based digital radio service in Canada.
 In June 2005, the CRTC awarded the company a six-year licence to commence broadcasting in Canada.
 XM Radio Canada started transmissions across Canada on November 22, 2005, and launched officially on December 1, 2005.
 Clear Channel's channels were eliminated from XM Radio Canada on April 17, 2006.
 On April 1, 2007, XM Radio Canada began simulcasting the U.S. service, with the exception of Clear Channel's channels.
 On November 30, 2007, XM Radio Canada announced that they have over 350,000 subscribers.
 The Best Of Sirius package (NFL, NASCAR, Howard 100, Howard 101) was not included on XM Radio Canada's offerings in September 2008, even though the Sirius channels were poured to XM Radio Canada during the merger of XM and Sirius channels on November 12, 2008.

 On November 24, 2010, CSR announced that it has proposed an all-stock merger with its competitor, Sirius Canada, subject to approval by shareholders and the CRTC.
 The CRTC approved the merger on April 11, 2011.